arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![Screen Shot 2024-11-06 at 10 33 09 AM](https://github.com/user-attachments/assets/9a59bb49-5c9b-4765-9096-f9bc92bdff6c)

-The result shows the column's name is on the right, while the data type is on the left.
+The result shows the column's name on the left, while the data type is on the right.

 To get missing values, I used ``.isnull()`` method, a pandas function that identifies all the NaN values in the DataFrame.
 Next, I used ``.sum()`` calculate the sum of the missing values for each column.
 To display the values, I used ``missing_values[missing_values > 0]`` to filter the variable ``missing_values`` to show only the columns that have more than 0 missing values, along with the count of missing values in each of those columns.
 ```ruby